How to evaluate TTS models for realtime conversational AI

 Build test cases around these edge cases.
 They reveal model limitations that demos don't show.

-Evaluate controllability for realtime contexts
+How important is controllability for realtime contexts?

 Static voice quality isn't enough for realtime applications.
 You need dynamic control.